TrademarkTrademark

 Tier Price (as of June 2026) Users Workers Notable gates

-Business Annual, pricing on request Unlimited 3+ private Adds blueprints, targeted replans, private provider registry
+Business Annual, pricing on request Unlimited 3 private Adds blueprints, targeted replans, advanced scheduling

-Enterprise Annual, pricing on request Unlimited 5+ private Adds SAML 2.0 SSO, audit trail, self-hosting option
+Enterprise Annual, pricing on request Unlimited 5–30 private Adds SAML 2.0 SSO and audit trail

 Two structural things to understand before you model costs:

 The features compliance teams ask about sit at the top of the ladder.
-Drift detection starts at Starter+.
-SAML SSO, the audit trail, and self-hosted deployment are Enterprise-only.
-If your security review requires SSO and exportable audit logs — and most do — the $399 Starter price is not the price you'll pay.
+Drift detection and the policy engine start at Starter+, the $20,000/year entry paid tier.
+SAML SSO and the audit trail are gated to Enterprise, and self-hosted deployment to Enterprise+.
+If your security review requires SSO and exportable audit logs, as most do, you're looking at the Enterprise tier, well above the $20,000/year entry price.

 Spacelift vs Terraform Cloud: which should you choose?

-This is the most-searched pairing, and the cleanest way to frame it is that the two platforms charge for different things and run different things.
+This is the most-searched pairing, and the cleanest way to frame it is simple: the two platforms charge for different things and run different things.

 For a section-by-section breakdown of state management, drift detection, policy engines, and pricing mechanics across these two, see our dedicated Terraform Cloud vs Spacelift comparison.